-5. (1.)
-Immediately upon the election of the Council the members Society of musicians of the Council, and all other persons who may thereafter be registered, incorporated. shall become and they are hereby incorporated as a body corporate 5 under the name of the Incorporated Society of Musicians of New Zealand, with perpetual succession and a common seal.
+6. (1.)
+Immediately upon the election of the Council the members 45 of the Council, and all other persons who may thereafter be registered, shall become and they are hereby incorporated as a body corporate under the name of the Incorporated Society of Musicians of New Zealand, with perpetual succession and a common seal.